mavryk-network/mavryk-reward-distributor/docs/multisig_payouts.md

 # Managing Contribution Payouts

-This document serves to instruct how to manage contribution payouts from the TRD multisig address.
+This document serves to instruct how to manage contribution payouts from the MRD multisig address.

 ### Metadata